How To Use A French Press (Tools, Tips, Ratios, And A Tutorial)

 If you’re serious about playing with variables and finding the best method, try a ceramic pot or add an insulation layer to your glass pot.
 Stainless steel pots provide good insulation, but I find that they add a subtle taste to my cup that I dislike.

-If you're in need for a good french press, read our review roundup of the best french press coffee makers here, otherwise, lets make some mother-friggen-coffee!
+If you're in need for a good coffee press, read our review roundup of the best french press coffee makers here, otherwise, lets make some mother-friggen-coffee!

 Now we’ll jump into the tutorial section of this guide, but if you’d prefer to learn visually (while being entertained) watch our in-house brewing expert, Steven Holm show you how to brew the best French press coffee you’ll ever try: